False Preachers and

 (who may not even exist)

-to arouse their audience, they have the education for execution, they are good
+to arouse their audience, they have the education to perform well, they are good

 speakers (even orators), when this is all set, they search the Bible (with the